MicrosoftDocs/azure-docs/articles/spring-apps/enterprise/how-to-private-network-access-backend-storage.md

 ### Using Custom DNS Servers

-If you use custom DNS server and Azure DNS IP `168.63.129.16` is not configured as the upstream DNS server, you should manually bind all of the DNS records of private DNS zones shown in the resource group `ap-res_{service instance name}_{service instance region}` to resolve the private IP addresses.
+If you are using a custom DNS server and the Azure DNS IP `168.63.129.16` is not configured as the upstream DNS server, you should manually bind all the DNS records of private DNS zones shown in the resource group `ap-res_{service instance name}_{service instance region}` to resolve the private IP addresses.

+### Mitigate Possibly Issue caused by DNS cache

+We have not observed any obvious downtime caused by DNS cache after enabling or disabling the private storage access feature.
+If you encounter any issues caused by DNS cache, please try flushing the DNS settings.
+For more information, see [How to flush DNS settings changes in Azure Spring Apps](how-to-use-flush-dns-settings.md).

 ## Next steps